 I couldn't ask for better professors in the LAS program.
 They've helped me to think critically about historical documents and events, and LAS classes have given me a better understanding on what has shaped Latin America into what it is today and how culturally and historically different each country in the region actually is.

-On the International Studies website, read what Erin had to say about "cowboys of Argentina" as well as her study abroad experiences in Luxembourg.
+Read what Erin had to say about "cowboys of Argentina" as well as her study abroad experiences in Luxembourg.